outsinre/outsinre.github.com/_posts/2015-05-12-bandwagon.md

 Pay attention to the pricing link which is an _inviting_ link.
 If you buy VPS through [bandwagonhost.com](https://bandwagonhost.comm), you might not locate the _$9.99 USD annually_ pricing package.

 You need to wait for a few minutes for VPS system initialization.
-The default VPS system is `Centos6 x86`.
-Your root password is not sent through email any more.
+The default VPS system is `CentOS6 x86`.
 1. [bandwagonhost](https://bandwagonhost.com/clientarea.php): the web portal login.
 The most important page is `Services -> My Services`.
     1. You can also click on `KiviVM Control Panel` to get to the 2nd step.
 2. [KiviVM Control Panel](https://kiwivm.it7.net): VPS management page.
 Briefly go through the management panel.
     1. The first tool I avail of is `two-factor authentication` thus another temporary code is required for each login into KiviVM.
-    2. Since root password is not send through email, reset root password by `root password modification`.
+    2. Since CentOS6 x86 root password is not send through email any more, reset root password by `root password modification`.
 You can now SSH into your VPS Centos with clients like `Putty` and `MobaXterm`.

 ## ss server
 At the bottom of `KiviVM Control Panel` lies `KiviVM Extras` from which you find `Shadowsocks Server`.
 What a relief!
 You no longer are bothered installing ss server manually.
 The default is Shadowsocks Python version.
 After installing finished, click `Go back`.
 Instructions on setting ss client for Windows system is illustrated.